LTUC/amman-dotnet-401d2/Curriculum/Class42/Resources/FactoryPattern.md

 ## Introduction

 ### What is it
-The factory pattern is catagorized as a Creational Pattern.
+The factory pattern is categorized as a Creational Pattern.

 The concept behind the factory pattern is the creation of objects without exposing the creation logic.
-We utulize an interface to create an object, and let the subclasses decide which class to instantiate.
+We utilize an interface to create an object, and let the subclasses decide which class to instantiate.
 The creation is only done when it's required.

 There are 4 parts to a factory pattern: